 By default, this returns a JSON object with the content as a string:

-To stream the document content as a file instead, use the streamAsFile
+To stream the document content as a file instead, use the streamAsFile query parameter:

 Documents can be shared with specific users or teams, and different access levels can be assigned.
-Documents can also be shared with the whole workspace by setting the workspaceAccessLevel
+Documents can also be shared with the whole workspace by setting the workspaceAccessLevel on a document.

 Documents support the following access levels:

-- option, which is the default, can be overridden by more explicit permission settings and grants the whole workspace no access.
+For workspace access, there is also the None- option, which is the default, can be overridden by more explicit permission settings and grants the whole workspace no access.

 Documents can be nested within other documents, creating a hierarchical structure.
-To create a nested document, specify the id of the document’s parent - the ParentId
+To create a nested document, specify the id of the document’s parent - the ParentId:

 Documents can be moved to trash and later restored or permanently deleted.